CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/ps-general-issues.md

 **Solution**

-- Check SQLServer & LicenceServer IP address or name.
+- Check SQLServer & License Server IP address or name.
-- Check SQLServer & LicenceServer port numbers (they should be used only for HANA connection).
+- Check SQLServer & License Server port numbers (they should be used only for HANA connection).
 - Be sure about lower & upper cases in login or password.
 - Check if SLD is working - try to log in using SAP Business One Client to the target database.